all-in-one-of/FumeFX_VDB_import-HDA/README.md

 ![alt text](https://github.com/alexnardini/FFX_import/blob/master/imgs/ffx_powered_by.jpg)
 `FFX import HDA as been almost entirely coded using HOM python and VEX`

+# FFX import UI and functionalities
 ![alt text](https://github.com/alexnardini/FFX_import/blob/master/imgs/ffx_ui_001.jpg)

-`FFX import inside Houdini UI interface`
+FFX import HDA has a compact and functional interface that accomodate every FumeFX features with easy and bring them into the Houdini workflow and mentality.

+Loading FumeFX VDB caches in one click has never been this easy and fun, and no matter if you are loading a single FumeFX VDB cache sequence, or FumeFX sub frames and FumeFX NSim every tool functionality will work in all modes.

+You will be able to import fields/channels on demand, rename and merge them with one click.

+Although everything looks simple and functional, there is a certain level of complexity underneath to ensure everything will go smooth and in a fast execution as the tool scale up extremely well from one single VDB cache to loading multiple FumeFX NSims at once while all their fields are smartly managed by the tool.

 ![alt text](https://github.com/alexnardini/FFX_import/blob/master/imgs/ffx_import_h_005.jpg)

-`FFX import HDA come with a nice Help/Documentation.
-It does include also live web link to the online FumeFX documentation anywhere a close correspondence of the feature you are using in order to set it correctly inside FumeFX to make it work.`
+FFX import HDA come with a nice Help/Documentation.
+It does include also live web link to the online FumeFX documentation anywhere a close correspondence of the feature you are using in order to set it correctly inside FumeFX to make it work.